glrodasz/zendify/README.md

 * You need a Zendesk API token

 ## Develop
-In order to develop install the dependencies with `npm i` and run `npm start` for see the dev server on http://localhost:3000.
+In order to develop install the dependencies with `npm i` and run `npm start` for see the dev server on `http://localhost:3000`.

 ## Roadmap
+* Integrate validations
+* Integrate validations styles
 * Integrate with Auth0
-* Integrate with Zendeks API using HapiJS
+* Integrate with Zendesk API using HapiJS
 * Write JSDocs
 * Write tests
 * Support 100% coverage